Skip to main content

 Who should decide cover each morning?

-One clearly designated person with a documented process — typically the daily organiser or an assistant principal — plus a trained backup.
+One clearly named person with a written process, usually the daily organiser or an assistant principal, plus a trained backup.
 The most fragile cover systems are the excellent ones that live entirely in one person's head.

 Is it OK to use a teacher's planning time for cover?

-Agreements generally allow it in defined circumstances, but it creates a debt: the entitlement still has to be delivered, made up, or compensated per your industrial instrument.
-The operational rule is simple — never take release time without recording it, and never let the same people's release be taken repeatedly because they complain the least.
+Agreements generally allow it in defined circumstances, but it creates a debt: the entitlement still has to be delivered, made up, or compensated under your agreement.
+The working rule is simple.
+Never take release time without recording it, and never let the same people's release be taken repeatedly because they complain the least.

 How do you keep cover fair across a term?

 Count it.
-Maintain a per-person ledger of internal cover done, planning time surrendered, duties absorbed, and split-class loads received.
-Choose each morning's cover from the ledger, not from who happens to be photocopying nearby.
+Keep a per-person record of internal cover done, planning time given up, duties absorbed, and split-class loads received.
+Choose each morning's cover from the record, not from who happens to be photocopying nearby.

 What should a relief teacher's day sheet include?